2025-2026 Academic Catalog

 Welcome to Virginia Tech!
 We are excited that you are here planning your time as a Hokie.

 Mechanical engineering is the broadest of the engineering professions.
 Because of the breadth of the ME discipline, mechanical engineers work in a wide variety of technical areas and are employed in a range of job functions.
-Specialty areas within the mechanical engineering discipline include, among many others, acoustics, biomechanics, CAD, controls, energy conversion and energy management, HVAC, materials, mechanical design, mechatronics, nuclear engineering, robotics and automation, and turbomachinery.
+Specialty areas within the mechanical engineering discipline include, among many others, acoustics, automotive engineering, biomechanics, CAD, controls, energy conversion and energy management, HVAC, materials, mechanical design, mechatronics, nuclear engineering, robotics and automation, and turbomachinery.
 The actual job functions which mechanical engineers perform vary widely as well.
 ME's work in design, research and development, manufacturing, service and maintenance, as well as technical sales, in almost every industry.
 Many are in management and administration.
 Many mechanical engineering graduates go on to more advanced degrees, or continue their education in other fields, such a law or business.

 Because of the diversity and breadth of the mechanical engineering profession, ME graduates find employment in a wide variety of industries, laboratories, and consulting firms.
-This results in a relatively stable job market that is not dependent upon a single particular industry.
+This results in a relatively stable job market that is not dependent on a single industry.
 The textile, petroleum, chemical, electronic, automotive, aerospace, power generation, HVAC, and manufacturing industries hire large numbers of mechanical engineering graduates and the starting salaries for ME's are very competitive with the other engineering disciplines.

 Because of the wide diversity of specialties and job functions any two mechanical engineers might have significantly different day-to-day activities and responsibilities.
 Some may be concerned with very large engineering systems while others are working with small and even microscale devices and components; some work might call for highly analytical or mathematical approaches while other work might be more amenable to experimental or empirical approaches.
 Mechanical engineers may be involved in the operation of processing plants, or the design of engines, prosthetic devices, steam and gas turbines or compressors and pumps, alternative fuel devices, and many other devices and systems.
 At Virginia Tech there is a close association between the ME departments research and design project activities with industry.
 This enhances the opportunities for student interaction with industry representatives.

-The Bachelor of Science in Mechanical Engineering (BSME) degree program at Virginia Tech is accredited by the Engineering Accreditation Commission of ABET, www.abet.org, under the commission’s General Criteria and the Program Criteria for Mechanical and Similarly Named Engineering Programs.
+The Bachelor of Science in Mechanical Engineering (BSME) degree program at Virginia Tech is accredited by the Engineering Accreditation Commission of ABET, under the commission’s General Criteria and Program Criteria for Mechanical and Similarly Named Engineering Programs.

+The department is committed to providing students with an exceptional experience in both the theory and practice of mechanical engineering.
 The ME curriculum provides a strong foundation in the basic physical and chemical sciences and in mathematics.
 These are followed by courses that provide a background in thermodynamics, numerical methods, solid and fluid mechanics, manufacturing processes, machine design, vibrations, heat and mass transfer, controls, statistics and materials.
 Courses in English and in the humanities and social sciences are included to broaden the individual.
-This background is strengthened and unified through a sequence of engineering design courses.
+The unifying activity in all aspects of mechanical engineering is the design function.
+A sequence of engineering design courses builds on the fundamental mechanical engineering courses by introducing a structured approach that connects customer needs to product characteristics.
+A special emphasis has been placed on the use of computer-aided design methods and applied design project experience as a required part of the curriculum.
 Instructional laboratories in the junior year provide opportunities for students to learn measurement and instrumentation techniques.
 Students apply these skills to the acquisition and analysis of data from various engineering systems.
+Elective courses in the junior and senior years provide students with the opportunity to pursue specialized interests related to career plans or preparation for graduate study.

 In all professional endeavors the mechanical engineer must consider ecological effects as well as the economic and social needs of people.
 The mechanical engineer must consider the conservation of natural resources and the environmental impact in the design of systems.
 These considerations are included in a number of ME courses and technical elective classes.
 Students wishing to further strengthen this area may wish to consider the Green Engineering Option at www.eng.vt.edu/green/index.php.